Manion-sebastian/Character-Creator/README.md

 #### Cloudinary
 I will be relying on Cloudinary for media processing and editing.

-## Will I be using a Framework?
+## Will I be using a CSS Framework?
-#### Yes, Bootstrap 5
+#### Yes, ~~Bootstrap 5~~ Tailwind
-I will be using Bootstrap for the styling of the application as it is easy to use and very flexible in usage.
+ ~~I will be using Bootstrap for the styling of the application as it is easy to use and very flexible in usage.~~ I've used Bootstrap before many times and I want to learn something new so I will be using Tailwind

 ## What will be used for this Project?
 As mentioned above I will be using Cloudinary, and Bootstrap.
 I will also be using Vanilla Javascript, HTML, CSS, Postgres, as well as an assortment of modules.